tvillega/transmission-lever/README.md

 ### Labels

-To manage labels without prefixes, useful to fix torrents that have invalid categories or tags because of a change on their prefix.
+To manage labels without prefixes, useful to fix torrents that have invalid categories or tags because of a change in their prefix.

 For example, given the prefixes `@` and `#` for categories and tags respectively, it's desired to remove the invalid tag `%monthly-release`